MangiameliFabio/MangiameliFabio/README.md

 ---

 ### Scary Dark Dungeon
 Scary Dark Dungeon was created during the [miniBeansjam 9](https://itch.io/jam/minibeansjam9).
 The theme for this game jam was "We are not alone" and we had 48 hours to develop it.
-Our game was rated place 15 out of 26 submissions!

 In Scary Dark Dungeon, you play John, a clueless farmer boy who fell through a hole into a dungeon.
 You now have to help him find his way out.